LifeInLights/lifeinlights.github.io/workshops.md

 Open hours are Tuesday evenings from 6:00-9:00 at Leeds Center for the Arts (37 North Main St in downtown Winchester).

-Feel free to drop in.
+Open hours are casual.
+Feel free to drop in anytime on a Tuesday evening to play and learn.

 If you have any questions, feel free to contact us directly at [lifeinlightswin@gmail.com](mailto:lifeinlightswin@gmail.com)